 - Bellevue Palace - The official residence of the German Federal President.

 - Reichstag Building - The Reichstag is Berlin’s parliamentary building, home to the German Bundestag.
-Built in 1894, it was partially destroyed in World War II and renovated from 1990, with a glass dome symbolizing political transparency.
+Constructed in 1894, it was partially destroyed in World War II and renovated from 1990, with a glass dome symbolizing political transparency.

 - Nicholas Quarter - The Nikolaiviertel is Berlin’s oldest residential area, near the Spree and Alexanderplatz.
-Founded in the Middle Ages and rebuilt in the 1980s, it is now a historic site with restaurants, alleys, and the St. Nicholas Church.
+Founded in the Middle Ages and rebuilt in the 1980s, it is now a historic site with restaurants, alleys, and St. Nicholas Church.

 - Bebelplatz - A historic Berlin square, infamous for the Nazi book burnings on May 10, 1933.
 An underground memorial of empty bookshelves now commemorates this event, located between the State Opera and Humboldt University.